-For those who don’t have any more lucrative options and are looking for driving challenges and adventures, a taxi driving career is a good fit.
-No two days are exactly the same.
-You’ll get to know every side street in your town and meet a slew of unique characters.
+For those looking for driving challenges and adventures with strangers, a taxi driving career is a good fit.
+No two days are exactly the same, and you'll get to know every side street in your town, meeting a slew of unique characters along the way.
 Always keep in mind that passengers are entrusting their lives to you, so while it's important to get them to wherever they're going in a timely manner, you also don't want to take too many chances.
-Taxi drivers should take their jobs as seriously as school bus drivers.
-You may not have many young ‘uns clambering into the back seat of your cab, but you are still transporting precious cargo.

 And please clean the insides of your cab on a regular basis.
 No one wants to drive around in a vehicle that looks and smells like a dorm room.